Tal-lev/MelinoeCallsForAid/README.md

 ## Issues

-Report any issues on the mod [github](https://github.com/Tal-lev/MelinoeCallsForAid/issues) or [Hades Modding discord](https://discord.gg/KuMbyrN)
+Report any issues on the mod in the [Hades Modding discord](https://discord.gg/KuMbyrN) or [github](https://github.com/Tal-lev/MelinoeCallsForAid/issues)